edusalcas/single-cell-repo/Ont-Creator/README.md

 ### Project information

 This file is a csv (with comma separator) with key - value pairs with no header.
 A [template](project_info_template.csv) is given in this GitHub.
-If a field does not have a value, you can remove the row or leave the key with a blank value.
+If a field does not have a value leave the key with a blank value.

 The fields of the document are: